docsios

 • Bundle identifier

-• Screen resolution & scale
+• Screen size (points and pixels) & scale

 • Memory (total & available)